code-star/sbt-azure-functions-plugin/README.md

     * `azfunGenerateFunctionJsons` - to make the `function.json` files (implicitly calls `assembly` task)
     * `azfunCopyHostJson` - to copy the `host.json` file
     * `azfunCopyLocalSettingsJson` - to copy the `local.settings.json` file

+* `sbt azfunDeploy`

+    This will deploy the function to Azure, using the azure CLI, which is expected to be available on your path and logged in to the correct Azure Subscription.

+    You can provide these settings to determine the destination:
+    * `azfunResourceGroup`

 ## TODO:
 1. add task to upload to Azure